Tuesday, August 13, 2024

 ODB vs. Lauren Van Ness – 2

 Another episode of Xplosion mysteriously missing from TNA+.
 Had to play Sherlock too as listings online made it a task to figure out what actually aired on this particular date.
 Watched this one outside my kids’ school because I’m a pro wres fiend.
-Didn’t know ODB still popped on occasion.
+Didn’t know ODB still popped up on occasion.
 Laurel was still wearing smeared lipstick and chugging a bottle of bubbly after Braxton Sutter stood her up at the alter on Impact a while ago.
 Ugly finish as Van Ness appeared to land awkwardly on an ODB Samoan Drop that almost broke her arm.

 TNA Xplosion #716 6/9/18